-The Dental & Maxillofacial Radiology Curriculum was written by the Dental & Maxillofacial Radiology Curriculum Working Group of the Specialist Advisory Committee for the Additional Dental Specialties with expert input from dental and maxillofacial radiology and head and neck radiology consultants in their roles as training programmes directors, recent trainees, members of the British Society of Dental & Maxillofacial Radiology and members of the DDMFR Examination Board, Royal College of Radiologists:
+The DMFR curriculum was written by the DMFR Curriculum Working Group of the SAC for the Additional Dental Specialties with expert input from dental and maxillofacial radiology and head and neck radiology consultants in their roles as training programme directors, recent trainees, members of the British Society of Dental and Maxillofacial Radiology and members of the DDMFR Examination Board, Royal College of Radiologists:

 - Rebecca Davies

 - Kirstyn Donaldson

 - Nicholas Drage

 - Neil Henderson

 - Jimmy Makdissi

 - Brenda Murray

 - Paul Nixon

 - Niall O'Neill

 - Bethan Thomas

 - Donald Thomson

 - Edward Walker

 - Mandy Williams.

-Advice from Professor Keith Hunter (Chair ABSTD) and Mr James Spencer (Lead Dean for ADS) and secretariat support from Anne Mochrie, RCSurg (Eng) are also gratefully acknowledged.
+Advice from Professor Keith Hunter (Chair ABSTD) and Mr James Spencer (Lead Dean for ADS) and secretariat support from Anne Mochrie, RCSurg (Eng) is also gratefully acknowledged.